Trust & Will logo

 An eWill is simply an electronic version of a paper Will, which is a legal document that outlines a person’s wishes regarding the distribution of their assets after their death.
 These electronic Wills are stored in electronic form as opposed to a physical copy and signed electronically instead of a “wet ink” signature.

-Currently, only 12 states and D.C. permit eWills.
-That means that even though so many other important transactions and contracts can be fully completed electronically, the majority of Americans cannot complete their Estate Plans without doing it the way it’s been done for hundreds of years: with ink on paper.
+Currently, only 15 states and D.C. permit eWills.
+That means that even though so many other important transactions and contracts can be fully completed electronically, the majority of Americans cannot complete their will without doing it the way it’s been done for hundreds of years: with ink on paper.

 Estate planning is so important because it empowers people to put a plan in place to safeguard their future and create multigenerational wealth.
 The widespread acceptance of eWills in every state would greatly enhance accessibility, enabling every family to start building their legacy.

-Why are we passionate about making eWills a law?
+Why are we passionate about modernizing estate planning laws?

-At Trust & Will, we are passionate about making eWills legally valid nationwide because we believe that everyone should have the right to accessible, easy, affordable estate planning.
-We view eWills as a powerful tool that can bridge the divide between the demand for estate planning and its accessibility to all individuals.
+At Trust & Will, we are passionate about making digital estate planning legally valid nationwide because we believe that everyone should have the right to accessible, easy, affordable estate planning.
+We view eWills, eTrusts, and other documents as a powerful tool that can bridge the divide between the demand for estate planning and its accessibility to all individuals.
 So how are we advocating for this change?
 We are:

-• Working with lawmakers and policy makers to promote the adoption of the UEWA and UEEPDA
+• Working with lawmakers and policymakers to promote the adoption of the Uniform Electronic Wills Act (UEWA) and the Uniform Electronic Estate Planning Act (UEEPDA).

-• Establishing partnerships with companies like Proof so that our members can complete their estate plans entirely from the comfort of their own homes.
+• Establishing partnerships with stakeholders like state bar associations, AARP, MetLife Legal Plans, and OneNotary so that our members can complete their estate plans entirely from the comfort of their own homes.

-Overall, nationwide availability of eWills could have a significant impact on the world.
-The option of electronic wills would allow estate planning to be accessible and affordable for everyone regardless of their income or location.
-It would also help reduce the risk of fraud and ensure that people’s wishes are accurately reflected in their Wills.
-And most importantly, it would remove a barrier that discourages people from taking an important step in leaving their legacy.
+Overall, nationwide availability of digital estate planning could have a significant impact on the world.
+The option of electronic wills and other documents like trusts and health directives would allow for accessible and affordable for everyone, regardless of their income or location.
+It would also help reduce the risk of fraud and ensure that people’s wishes are accurately reflected for clarity, and so they can leave a legacy that lasts.

-Our team is working tirelessly to push forward eWill legislation across the US.
+Our team is working tirelessly to push forward digital estate planning legislation across the US.
 Check out our efforts in:

 We are committed to our efforts and will continue speaking out across the country so that every American has equal opportunity to build their legacy.

-The history of eWill legislation dates back to 2000 when UETA was passed.
-The Uniform Electronic Transactions Act of 2000 ensures that digital signatures and electronic documents are legally equivalent to handwritten signatures and paper records, enabling legal transactions to be conducted online.
+The history of digital adoption dates back to 2000 when the Uniform Electronic Transactions Act (UETA) was passed.
+UETA ensures that digital signatures and electronic documents are legally equivalent to handwritten signatures and paper records, enabling legal transactions to be conducted online.
 This is what spearheaded the push for eWill legislation.
 See how things unfolded:

 • 2000 - Congress passed ESIGNe-Sign, a federal law granting legal recognition to electronic signatures and records